asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/Asterisk-12-Bridging-Project/Asterisk-12-Bridging-Use-Cases.md

----

-**Note: Note**
+!!! note Note
     1. For each DTMF initiated feature, it should be assumed that unless otherwise specified, the option only has an effect on the specified party.
 Thus, if a feature applies to the caller, the callee should **not** be able to use the feature.
     2. If the feature can be initiated by one party, then a configuration item exists to have it initiated by the other party as well.
 For example, if a caller can initiate a feature because of a configuration parameter, then another configuration parameter exists that lets the callee initiate the same feature.
     3. DTMF features are not specific to two-party calls, unless otherwise noted.

----
+[//]: # (end-note)

 DTMF Disconnect